dvanosdol88/projects-master/docs/cc-jack-status.md

 - ✅ CLI tool functionality verified
 - ✅ Ready for task execution and coordination
 - 🔜 Awaiting next development phase instructions
+- 📑 See `docs/a2a-system-implementation-roadmap.md` for the migration plan.